Video to GIF Converter

 - How large will the output GIF be?

 - GIF file size depends on duration, frame rate, and output width.
 A 5-second clip at 10fps and 480px wide typically produces a 2-8 MB GIF.
 Use a lower FPS (5-10) and smaller width (320-480px) for sharing on social media or messaging apps.
+For best results, trim your video to the exact segment before converting.

 - What video formats can I convert to GIF?